We must work to change the system

 Feeling more compelled to clean the streets after the riots than to do something serious (let alone anything) about the system that incited the riot in the first place…that is the problem our Black friends and neighbors are facing.

-So I am choosing to be anti-racist: to work as hard as I can to confront and fight against that system, and always remember that it is the reason behind the peaceful protests that began yesterday.
+So anti-racism is the only choice.
+Working as hard as I can to confront and fight against that system, and always remember that it is the reason behind the peaceful protests that began yesterday.

 Through this view, it becomes maddening that the damaged buildings and businesses are getting more attention than the message of the protests.
 Damage to our city could have been avoided by having a system that supports and protects Black people instead of one that kills them.